wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 ## Path Traversal
 Path traversal means that a PowerShell provider path is mapped to a TreeStore provider node (leaf or container).
 It is necessary that the names of nodes are unique under a parent node.
 Traversal of a path always uses the names and no other properties of the nodes payload to identify every node.

-Path trabvesal is the most basio of teh capabilities and is required if mor than a  root node is provided by the file system.
+Path traversal is the most basic capability and is required if more than a  root node is provided by the file system.

+### Provider Qualified Path
+The concept of provider qualified delegates interpretion and parsing of teh path completely to teh provider.
+It is ment to be used for path expression spowershell might noct understand for example the  syntax for paths longer the 255 chars (`\\?\C:\Path\path\file.log`).
+In PowerShell these paths have syntax `Module.Name\ProviderName::drive:\path\to\file`.
+If these paths a used PowerShell doesn't even resolve the drive name to a matching `PsDriveInfo` instance before invoking the provider.

+TreeStore.Core interpretes these paths by default, resolving the drive name if possible and interpretes the path as if given without the provider specific prefix.

 ## ICmdletProvider Parameter
 To each method implementing a node operation the current instance of [ `CmdletProvider`](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.provider.cmdletprovider) is given.
 This allows the nodes code to access many of the file system current state and functions like: